-- 0: Standard

-- 1: Low

-- 2: Strong

-- 3: Disable
+0: Standard 2: Strong 1: Low 3: Disable

-- With setting 2, the maximum burst for continuous shooting will greatly decrease. - If you playback a RAW or RAW + L image with the camera or print an image directly, the effect of the high ISO speed noise reduction may look minimal.
-You can check the noise reduction effect or print noise-reduced images with Digital Photo Professional (provided software, p.302).
+- With setting 2, the continuous shooting speed will be slower (with the image-recording quality set to JPEG or RAW + 1 L).
+The maximum burst during continuous shooting will also decrease (with the image-recording quality set to JPEG or RAW). - If you playback a RAW or RAW + \(\big| \) L image with the camera or print an image directly, the effect of the high ISO speed noise reduction may look minimal.
+You can check the noise reduction effect or print noise-reduced images with Digital Photo Professional (provided software, p.270).

-C.Fn-6 Highlight tone priority
+C.Fn-5 Highlight tone priority